Tuesday, 7 March 2023

 'It's the end...but the moment has been prepared for #13, in an episode full of hellos and goodbyes, returns and disappearances, in a special episode marking 100 years of the BBC'

-Negatives - While the oldies are well catered for the newbies are underused to say the least.
-Poor Dan gets the worst leaving scene since flipping Dodo in 1966!
-Ten minutes into the story he suddenly decides that he's had enough and quits, even though there was nothing in that 10 mins that should have made him feel he was 'pushing his luck' (I mean, riding a train in the sky is a lot nicer than, say, being exterminated over and over.
-It all feels as if he's making way in the script for the 'Thasmin' romance that sadly never properly gets going beyond some longing looks and another awkward conversation.
+NEGATIVES – Poor Dan.
+He got so close to cutting it, committing to his new adventurous life and finding out things about himself he never knew he had.
+His arc really seemed as if it was going somewhere: he was going to get the girl he was too shy to ask out, get that dream job he always wanted and save the world, with the newborn confidence that only being around The Doctor can give you.
+But no: ten minutes into the story he suddenly bottles it and decides that he's had enough and quits, even though there was nothing in that ten mins that should have made him feel he was 'pushing his luck' (I mean, riding a train in the sky – a neat repeat back to where we were in ‘The Woman Who Fell To Earth’ but with The Doctor now fully in charge, by the way - is a lot nicer than, say, being exterminated over and over or being attacked by reptilian pirates like he was in his last two adventures).
+His whole character arc was about him feeling neglected and forgotten, so it’s sad that even the Doctor and his own creator seem to do this to him, shunting him out the way to apparently concentrate on the ‘Thasmin’ relationship that sadly never properly gets going beyond some longing looks and another awkward conversation (why not give him Vinder’s role?
+There was absolutely no reason for that cameo at all).
 Bear in mind, too, Dan's house was blown up in his first story so he's effectively homeless and the Doctor doesn't offer to buy him one to say thankyou, the way Dr 11 did Amy and Rory.
 It's a rotten end to a decent companion who deserved more.
 Why not just give him a big farewell scene in the previous story if he's surplus to requirements?

 No comments: